seveibar/pver/README.md

 `pver` as a simpler alternative to `semantic-release` for `npm` repositories.
 Alternatively if you already use `semantic-release`, you can use a [pragmatic versioning release config](https://github.com/tscircuit/plop/blob/main/template-files/release.config.js)

+Pragmatic versioning optimizes for communicating changes to a package to package consumers, while retaining simple semantics for package maintainers.

+Given a version number BIGRELEASE.ANNOUNCE.INCREMENT, increment the:

+- BIGRELEASE version whenever a major milestone, periodic version cut (e.g. a yearly release) or other marketed version change occurs, a BIGRELEASE is often accompanied with a maintanence period.
+- ANNOUNCE version whenever you have made an substantial incompatible API change, introduced a new set of features, or any change that an end user using the software normally may notice and should accompany an announcement.
+- INCREMENT version for any new project contribution.

 ## Installation

 ```bash